LingxiTang/LingxiTang.github.io/_projects/NoGRC.md

 __CONCLUSION__

-For the record, I am not even anti-PAP.
-Personally, I highly value our unique “democratic one-party system”.
+For the record, I am supportive of the PAP.
+I highly value our unique “democratic one-party system”.
 Singapore is super lucky to have proper unrigged elections, while enjoying the efficiency of a one-party state.

 Even so, I still think that the GRC system needs to go.
 It's unnecessarily unfair, and it's not even helping in promoting minority representation in parliament.